Lennit Max

 On 22 September 2021, Max was announced as the FF Plus's mayoral candidate for the City of Cape Town ahead of the municipal elections scheduled for 1 November 2021.

+In November 2023 he was elected co-deputy leader for the Freedom Front Plus in the Western Cape.

 Family and personal life

-Max has studied at the University of South Africa and achieved an LLB Degree, as well as a National Diploma in Police Science, from the university.
-He has also achieved a Magister Legum in Labour Law from the University of the Western Cape.
+Max has studied at the University of South Africa and achieved an B.Proc: LLB Degree, as well as a National Diploma in Police Science, from the university.
+He has also achieved a Magister Legum in Labour Law and a Higher Certificate Forensic Examination and an LLD - Doctor of Laws degree from the University of the Western Cape.

 Max is married and has one child, Lennit Jr.

 Career

 After studying, Max joined the South African Police Service (SAPS).
-He was appointed Western Cape Provincial Commissioner of Police in 1999 and served until 2003 when he resigned after he was accused of sexual harassment.
+He was appointed Western Cape Provincial Commissioner of Police in 1999 and served until 2003 when he went on early pension.
 He received a substantial golden handshake.

 He joined the Independent Democrats in early 2003 and became Western Cape Provincial Leader of the Independent Democrats in September of the same year.
 He was elected to the Western Cape Provincial Parliament in 2004.

 His time at the Independent Democrats was filled with controversies.
 The party accused him of being corrupt.
 The party debated whether to remove him as the party's provincial leader in 2004.
 He did offer his resignation as the leader but rescinded it after he heard that it would mean that he would be removed as a Member of the Provincial Parliament.
 He allegedly delayed his disciplinary hearings.
 He was suspended and expelled from the party in 2005 after the party found that he had breached his membership code of conduct.

 Following his expulsion from the party, he successfully held onto his seat in the Provincial Parliament.
 He ultimately crossed the floor on the first day of the 2005 floor-crossing period and joined the Democratic Alliance.
 He was appointed party spokesperson on Community Safety.

 In 2007, Max challenged incumbent Theuns Botha for the post of Provincial Leader of the Democratic Alliance.
 He lost by a wide margin.

 After the 2009 elections, he was appointed Provincial Minister of Community Safety by Premier Helen Zille.

 In March 2010, Max yet again challenged Provincial Leader Theuns Botha.
 Botha won with 543 out of 990 votes cast compared to Max's 317 and Dan Plato's 123 votes.
 Seven ballots were invalidated.